HOT WEATHER INFO FOR COMMUNITY CATS

 - Trapping Conditions

 If you perform Trap-Neuter-Return (TNR) during the summer, be mindful of the extreme heat.
 Do not leave cats in traps in the car or sun! — they can get heat stroke just like people, dogs and other mammals.
-Once the cat is trapped, keep her in the shade with a light, breathable trap cover or in an air-conditioned space.
+Once the cat is trapped, keep the cat in the shade with a light, breathable trap cover (sheet) or in an air-conditioned space (spare bedroom, laundry room, bathroom, etc.).
 According to Dr. Foster and Smith, cats left inside vehicles on hot days are the most common heat stroke victims.
 Temperatures inside a closed vehicle can reach well above 104 degrees quickly.
 SOME of the signs that a cat might be overheating include: Rapid breathing or panting, drooling, dilated pupils and vomiting.
 Don’t place traps on surfaces that get extremely hot from the sun, such as asphalt or cement.
 The metal can absorb the heat and burn the cat’s paws.
 It is possible for a cat to die from heat stroke when confined in a TNR trap for too long.
 A simple guideline to follow: if it’s too hot for you, it is too hot for the cats.
 During summer, even without extreme heat, trapping in the very early morning and then transporting to the vet that same morning is the safest way to trap.
-Be careful when trapping cats that you don't set traps in areas that attract ants.
-HEAT ADVISORIES or WHEN TEMPERATURES ARE OVER 104 DEGREES: Pay attention to when extreme heat advisories are in effect, it is too hot for routine TNR during this time and it is extremely difficult for cats to recover from surgery in extreme heat.
+Be careful when trapping cats, that you don't set traps in areas that attract ants.
+And if ants are unavoidable, see the "Bugs" section below and the "Diatomaceous Earth" section above.
+HEAT ADVISORIES or WHEN TEMPERATURES ARE OVER 103 DEGREES: Pay attention to when extreme heat advisories are in effect, it is too hot for routine TNR during this time and it is extremely difficult for cats to recover from surgery in extreme heat.
 If you need to trap a cat that is seriously ill or injured during extremely hot weather, try to trap at night or very early in the morning (if possible) and then pull the trapped cat indoors (inside the trap) immediately to avoid heatstroke!
 BUGS You can control bugs when trapping for TNR by putting the trap on top of newspaper and then laying down a ring of food grade diatomaceous earth around the perimeter of the trap to keep insects like ants out.
 Cats often will not go into a trap if ants are covering the food you use for bait.
 Additionally, you don't want the cats getting bitten by ants bceause they are unable to leave the trap.
+See Diatomaceous Earth information above.

 - Health Issues

 Watch for health issues that could need medical attention.
 Look for upper respiratory infection (URI) signs like runny eyes or snotty noses and listen for sneezes.
 URIs (Common Kitty Cold, Feline Herpes Virus) are very common in the summers here.
 If you notice cats experiencing eye discharge, a runny or clogged up nose you can start feeding a completely safe supplement called L-lysine immediately!
-(If you see green or yellow discharge and this supplement doesn't help, the cat NEEDS TO SEE A VET).
+(If you see green or yellow discharge and this supplement doesn't help, the cat NEEDS TO SEE A VET.
+Santa Cruz Veterinary Clinic in Tucson are able to offer medical care to community cats with severe upper respiratory infections).
 See here for dosage and more information.
-If a cat seems to be losing weight or if their coat seems matted or unkempt, like they aren’t grooming themselves, it is likely an indication that something is wrong and you should trap that cat and take him/her to a vet immediately.
-If you aren't sure what to do, AS SOON AS YOU NOTICE THESE THINGS, CALL US at 520-256-0443.
+If a cat seems to be losing weight or if their coat seems matted or unkempt, like they aren’t grooming themselves, it is likely an indication that something is wrong and you should trap that cat and take him/her to a vet immediately (Santa Cruz Veterinary Clinic in Tucson offers medical care to community cats).
+If you aren't sure what to do, AS SOON AS YOU NOTICE THESE THINGS, CALL or TEXT US at 520-256-0443.
 It is important that you call and ask for help BEFORE the cat gets so sick that they are in danger of losing an eye, a limb (from infection) or dying!
 Other health issues to look for are signs of injury.
 Lots of reproduction occurs throughout the summer here and because of that, females that haven't been sterilized can easily have their health run down because of constant nursing and pregnancy and males that haven't been sterilized can easily become injured from fighting.
 Again, we would MUCH rather help you get a cat to a vet in the early stages of injury or illness rather than weeks to months after you first noticed a problem and something drastic has to be done!
 Call us to get help at 520-256-0443.